Mrs Bonell is our class teacher with Mrs Banks, Mrs Thomas, Mrs Parry, Mrs Sharples and Miss Sheard as our TAs.

 Some thoughts to drive us are:

 This term our topic is called Tomb Raiders!
 We will be learning all about the Ancient Egyptians: their fantastic achievements, beliefs, lifestyle and of course their burial process of mummification!
-We will also be learning about great discoveries uncovered by lots of noticeable people, for example: Howard Carter, and what impact it has on our view of the Egyptians today.
+We will also be learning about great discoveries uncovered by lots of notable people, for example: Howard Carter, and what impact it has on our view of the Egyptians today.
 We will also be learning how to write and draw like an Egyptian using hieroglyphics as well as making their own sarcophagus.
 They will also locate different Egyptian landmarks and be able to explain important aspects of the Ancient Egyptians everyday life.
 Let’s getting going!

 Science: Our topic form Science this term is Plants.
 We will be learning all the names for different parts of the plants and their functions and we will be conducting our very own growing experiment to find out what conditions plants need to grow.